 Getting meaningful compensation data for the Chief Marketing Officer for a SaaS Company is hard.
 Executive pay is highly distributed and can be a mix of various equity components that make comparisons difficult.

 While the tenure of the average CMO keeps falling, pay keeps going up.
 The CMO role keeps growing in prominence, which explains the rising compensation.
-Base pay has grown on average 6% last year, and benefits by 3%.
+Base pay grew, on average, 6% last year, and benefits by 3%.

 The following is based on the averages of the above cities: